ujjwaldb/sorting-algorithm-visualizer/README.md

-# Sorting Visualizer
-A web-based sorting algorithm visualizer demonstrating Bubble Sort, Selection Sort, and Merge Sort with animations.
 # Sorting Algorithm Visualizer

-## Overview
+## 📌 Overview

-This project is a web-based visualization tool for understanding fundamental sorting algorithms.
-It demonstrates how different algorithms operate step-by-step using animated bars.
+This project is a web-based Sorting Algorithm Visualizer built using HTML, CSS, and JavaScript.

-## Algorithms Implemented

-* Bubble Sort (O(n²))
-* Selection Sort (O(n²))
-* Merge Sort (O(n log n))
+It helps in understanding how different sorting algorithms work by visualizing them step-by-step.

+---

-## Features
+## 🚀 Features

+* Generate random array of bars
-* Adjustable array size
+* Adjust array size using slider
-* Adjustable sorting speed
+* Adjust sorting speed
+* Visualize sorting step-by-step
-* Step-by-step animation
+* Color-coded animations:

+  * 🔴 Red → Comparing elements
+  * 🟡 Yellow → Current element
+  * 🟢 Green → Sorted elements

+---

+## 🧠 Algorithms Implemented

+### 1. Bubble Sort

+* Compares adjacent elements
+* Swaps if they are in wrong order
+* Time Complexity: **O(n²)**

+### 2. Selection Sort

+* Finds minimum element and places it correctly
+* Time Complexity: **O(n²)**

+### 3. Merge Sort

-* Visual highlighting of comparisons and swaps
+* Uses divide and conquer technique

-## Concepts Demonstrated

-* Data Structures (arrays)
-* Algorithms and time complexity
+* Recursively splits array and merges
+* Time Complexity: **O(n log n)**

+---

+## 🛠️ Technologies Used

-* Recursion (Merge Sort)
+* HTML
-* Asynchronous programming (JavaScript async/await)
-* DOM manipulation
+* CSS
+* JavaScript (DOM Manipulation, Async/Await)

+---

-## How to Run
+## 📂 How to Run

 1. Download or clone the repository
 2. Open `index.html` in your browser

+---

+## 📸 Project Preview

+(Add screenshot here)

+---

-## What I Learned
+## 📚 What I Learned

-* Implementing and comparing different sorting algorithms
+* How sorting algorithms work internally
-* Visualizing algorithm behavior
-* Understanding recursion and divide-and-conquer approach
+* Difference between iterative and recursive approaches
+* DOM manipulation using JavaScript
-* Managing UI updates with asynchronous JavaScript
+* Handling asynchronous animations using `async/await`

+---

-## Future Improvements
+## 🔮 Future Improvements

 * Add more algorithms (Quick Sort, Heap Sort)
-* Improve Merge Sort visualization
+* Improve Merge Sort animation
 * Add performance comparison graphs
+* Add pause/resume functionality

+---

+## 🎯 Purpose of Project

+This project was built to strengthen my understanding of Data Structures and Algorithms and to visualize how sorting algorithms behave in real-time.

+---